Joseph Firth: Cricket

 Firth played six first-class cricket matches between 1880 and 1886, five for Wellington and one for Nelson.
 By far the best performance of his career came for Wellington against Hawke's Bay in February 1884, when he ran through the second innings with figures of 8 for 13.
 Captaining Wellington against Nelson in March 1885, he opened both batting and bowling, taking 3 for 27 and 2 for 19 and making 20 and 54, the highest score in the match.
 In the second innings he and William Salmon put on 100 for the first wicket, the first century stand made by Wellington batsmen for any wicket.

 International Olympic Committee

 Firth was the representative from New Zealand on the International Olympic Committee (IOC) from 1923 to 1927; his appointment by the IOC was delayed as he was quoted in a local newspaper that he was the delegate from New Zealand before he went (representatives are appointed by the IOC itself, not by the national Olympic committee).

 Honours

 In the 1922 King's Birthday Honours, Firth was appointed a Companion of the Order of St Michael and St George, for public services.

 Death

-Firth suffered from Parkinson's disease, and he died in Wellington on 13 April 1931.
+Firth suffered in later life from Parkinson's disease, and he died in Wellington on 13 April 1931.